kontainapp/km/docs/kubernetes/README.md

 as the runtime environment for their container(s) by adding `runtimeClassName: kontain` to their YAML Pod specifications.

 Kontain requires that the Kubernetes host nodes run an OCI compliant container manager like CRI-O or `containerd`.
-When installed, Kontain modifies the host container manager to recognize start requests for the meant for the Kontain Runtime Class.
-The container manager gives those requests to the Kontain supplied KRUN program which is resonsible for the actual container start-up..
+When Kontain is installed, host container manager's configuration is modified to recognize container start requests targeted to the Kontain Runtime Class.
+The container manager routes those requests to the Kontain supplied KRUN program which is responsible for the actual container start-up.

-Kontain is installed on Kubernetes clusters by means of a Daiemonset called `kontain-deploy` in the `kube-system` namespace.
-It performs the follwoing tasks:
+Kontain is installed on Kubernetes clusters by a DaemonSet called `kontain-deploy` (in the `kube-system` namespace).
+The `kontain-deploy` DaemonSet  performs the following tasks:

 1. Install Executables

-- `/opt/kontain/bin/krun` OCI compliant container runner that knows about the Kontain VM Monitor
+- `/opt/kontain/bin/krun` OCI compliant container runtime that knows about the Kontain VM Monitor
 - `/opt/kontain/bin/km` Kontain VM Monitor.
-Provides execution environment.
+Provides execution environment for processes in the container.

 2. Configure Container Manager

-- This is container manager specific
+Container manager specific.

+- CRI-O complete.
-- CRI-O complete, containerd planned
+- Containerd planned